 Since the start of the pandemic London Trading Standards have been playing a key role in the enforcement of emergency legislation introduced in response to the serious and imminent threat to public health posed by the incidence and spread of COVID-19.

 The Secretary of State has been making regulations using powers in the Public Health (Control of Disease) Act 1984.
 Local authority officers may be designated to enforce provisions that apply to business closures, business restrictions, precautionary requirements and the collection of contact details in certain types of business.
-Ten sets of such regulations have been made since the first came into force on 26th March 2020.
+Over ten sets of such regulations have been made since the first came into force on 26th March 2020.